jamescfli/GitRepository/README.md

     * onClick includes ACTION_DOWN and ACTION_UP, but those two actions does not necessarily lead to a Click (could be a swipe or slide)
     * if return true from onTouch, the click action will be omitted by View.OnClickListener after the touch
     * if return false, the onClick() will be initiated after the ACTION_UP
+    * file storage, permission, internal and external, PrintWriter BufferedWriter and FileWriter, filename with Date and Time, local time by Calendar
+    * test ViewStub in existing view and layout

+106.